How Online Programs Work

 - Participate in “live” class lectures, discussions or chat sessions, which are typically held at set times convenient for most students, such as in the evenings.

-In this manner, the class lectures, discussion and collaboration are conducted in a very similar fashion to traditional on campus classes.
-For most courses, if you miss a class you may review recorded classroom lectures and discussions accessible online at any time.
+- For most courses, if you miss a class you may review recorded classroom lectures and discussions accessible online at any time.